Learn how to price a roofing job right to boost profits, win more customers, and build a lasting business.

 Avoid joining price wars, which can erode profit margins fast.
 The cheapest quote might win a job, but it won’t build a sustainable business.
 Instead, focus on value: emphasize what sets you apart, like skilled crews, durable materials, or prompt service.
 When clients see the value you bring, they’re more likely to choose you over a cheaper competitor.
 Price confidently for your worth, and let your quality do the talking.

-Handling Hidden Costs and Add-Ons: Preparing for the Unexpected
+Handling Hidden Costs and Add-Ons

 Hidden costs are a reality in roofing.
 No matter how well you plan, some expenses only reveal themselves mid-job, often adding time and cost.
 Expecting these surprises keeps you in control and ensures they don’t hit your profit hard.
 Adding a contingency in each quote lets you handle these twists professionally.